pawsnewengland/paws-hugo/content/volunteer-info.md

 +++
 ![](/img/articles/reasons.svg)

-## People often think these are reasons that prevent them from volunteering in dog rescue - but we disagree!
+## If you think these are reasons why you can't join our mission to save homeless dogs - we've got great news...

-## Read about us to see the diverse ways we work together to carry out our mission - and see that we are just like you!
+## Read about us below to see the diverse ways we work together to carry out our mission - and see that we are just like you!

 ## Everyone has something to give, what are you waiting for?